drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 ```

 **Output**:
 When running the `watch` command for a query, the output is a table of the continuously updated result set.
-Here is an example of that shows the result set of the `inactive-people` query.
+Here is an example that shows the result set of the `inactive-people` query.

 ```
 LastMessageTimestamp  | MessageFrom